uberhacker/pantheon-local-drupal-development/README.md

 > $ vagrant reload

-**If you are unable to launch http://site.dev in your browser after vagrant up in Windows 10, try reinstalling VirtualBox to get the bridged network working again.**
+**If you are unable to bring up the site in your browser after vagrant up in Windows 10, try reinstalling VirtualBox to get the bridged network working again.**

 Tips
 ----